-- Watch for these clues: First the caterpillar will stop eating and climb to a safe place.
-Then it will hang upside down in the shape of a "J." That means the larva will pupate within 24 hours.
+What to watch for: The caterpillar stops eating and climbs to a safe place.
+It hangs upside down in the shape of a "J." Within 24 hours the larva will pupate.

 It only takes a few minutes for a caterpillar to turn into a chrysalis.
-Don't miss it!
-You can wait all day, turn away for a minute, then come back to find a chrysalis hanging where the caterpillar had been.
+You can wait all day, walk away for a minute, and return to find a chrysalis already there.

 How does the chrysalis get the air it needs?